 Business employees may also look to use on-street parking in commercial areas.
-Where the demand for short-stay on-street parking is less, long-stay parking is reasonable.
+Where the demand for short-stay onstreet parking is less, long-stay parking is reasonable.
 Longer time restrictions (four hours or greater) may be employed.
 It should be kept in mind that parking for employees will not be accommodated "at any cost." if on-street space is not sufficient to meet employee parking demand off-street parking should be sought or other travel options (walking, cycling, transit) used.

 The City may also use pricing to manage parking congestion in long-stay commercial areas.
 If pricing is used, impacts on adjacent residential areas should be considered - it is preferable to keep employees parked on streets adjacent to commercial areas rather than in residential areas.
+In these cases, interface parking may be applicable.

 Area residents may be users of on-street space in commercial areas but they are not the focus of on-street commercial parking policies.
-Resident parking should be sought on-site or on streets adjacent to residential areas rather than commercial areas.
+Resident parking should be sought on-site or on streets that are adjacent to residential areas rather than in commercial areas.